-The total direct compensation provided to our CEO in 2017, and again in 2018, was set below the median of data available in our peer group of compensation reference companies at the time the compensation decisions were made.
-The Company believes that this below-median target position, combined with the performance-based nature of the bonus plan, as well as the fact that 50% of the equity grant value provided to the named executive officers is contingent on higher TSR performance, reflects a disciplined, reasonable, and performance-driven program that is aligned with shareholders' short- and long-term interests.
+The total direct compensation provided to our CEO in 2017, and again in 2018 (as well as in 2019), was set below the median of data available in our peer group of compensation reference companies at the time the compensation decisions were made.
+The Compensation Committee believes that this below-median target position, the reduction in 2018 CEO compensation relative to 2017, combined with the performance-based nature of the bonus plan, and the fact that 50% of the equity grant value provided to the named executive officers is contingent on higher TSR performance, reflects a disciplined, reasonable, and performance-driven program that is aligned with shareholders' short- and long-term interests.